taojin1992/Automated-confirmation-of-protein-function-annotation-using-NLP/README.md

 python unit-classification.py --checkpoint_dir "/home/paperspace/Documents/RCNN-421-BioSentVec/runs-ns/1587761106/checkpoints" --unknown_dir "data/P71009-pub"

 The content of data/P71009-pub can be checked in the data directory.
 P71009 is the entry identifier of the protein from Swiss-Prot.
+Note: remember change the model directories accordingly inside unit-classification.py

 Example output:
 P71009-pub (3 publications) <br />